syseleven/heat-examples/single-server-with-existing-security-group/README.md

 ```

 ### Configure parameter
-Configure the ID of the existing network in `example-env.yaml`.
+Configure the ID of the existing security group in `example-env.yaml`.

-Replace ID_OF_SECURITY_GROUP_GOES_HERE with the network ID.
+Replace ID_OF_SECURITY_GROUP_GOES_HERE with the security group ID.

 ### Launch stack